 Medical Products Liability

 Millions of Americans rely on high-tech medical devices and prescription drugs to improve their health and quality of life.
 Unfortunately, many of these products are not safe for their intended use or are used improperly by the medical professional.
 Every year, thousands of Americans are injured or killed after being treated with the medicines and medical devices that were supposed to make them better.
 Often, the injuries are more debilitating than the condition that brought them to the doctor in the first place.
 When this happens, patients and their families have a right to learn who was responsible for the harm they have suffered and hold them accountable for their actions, and recover damages to help the family through this difficult time.

 Defective Medical Devices

 Medical devices are designed to assist health care professionals in the diagnosis, prevention, and treatment of a number of medical conditions.
 Unfortunately, sometimes these devices fail in their intended use.
 A defective medical device can cause significant harm or even death to patients.
 Patients may have to undergo additional surgeries, or suffer life-threatening complications or infections.
-The result of all this turmoil over what should have been a simple medical procedure could lead to severe emotional distress and economic hardship for the victims and their family.
+The result of all this turmoil over what should have been a simple medical procedure could lead to severe emotional distress and economic hardship for the victims and their families.
 Our Maryland medical malpractice lawyers have experience helping victims gain justice and compensation after being harmed by:

 - Defective diagnostic equipment